-Year 0 is a preparatory year which provides you with a focused introduction to your chosen area of study and upon successful completion, it'll secure your place on the three year degree without further application or interview.
+Year 0 is a preparatory year which provides you with a focused introduction to your chosen area of study.
+Upon successful completion, it will secure your place on the three year degree without further application or interview.

 The Poetics of Space